 Female genital mutilation

-Female genital mutilation is wrong.
+Female genital mutilation (FGM) is wrong and it is illegal.
 It is an extremely harmful practice with devastating health and psychological consequences for girls and women.

 It involves the mutilation or ‘cutting’ of female genitals (your private parts) for non-medical reasons.
 It is also sometimes known as female circumcision, female genital cutting, or ‘sunna’.
 We don’t use these phrases as they don’t accurately describe the practice.